ryanozx/tp/docs/UserGuide.md

 #### Editing a leave application: `edit-leave`

 For a more comprehensive editing of a leave application, use the `edit-leave` command to edit a leave application in HRMate.
 This command will edit the specified leave application.

+Here's how to use the `edit-leave` command to edit a leave application:

 1. Get the [index](#glossary) of the leave under the leave list.